erickhansx/awesomebooks/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Todo List
+# Awesome Books

-> This project was created with the intention of storing To-do activities in a list and having the capability of adding and removing items to the list and also preserving them in localStorage.
+> This project was created with the intention of storing books in a list and having the capability of adding and removing items to the list and also preserving them in localStorage.

 ## Built With